Full White Beautiful Pigeon

 Are white and black pigeons rare?

-Yes white white and black pigeons are rare.
+Yes, white pigeons and black pigeons are rare.
 The specific name of this breed is nun pigeon.
-Breeders breed them mostly for exhibitions and they are very uncommon to see everywhere.
+Breeders breed them mostly for exhibitions and are uncommon to see everywhere.

 Conclusion